Bronisława Wieniawa-Długoszowska: Life

 A year after the October Revolution, in October 1918, Bronisława escaped on a false French passport under the name of "Jeanne-Liliane Lalande".
-While in Petrograd she had met Bolesław Wieniawa-Długoszowski, a Polish officer.
+While in Petrograd, she had met Bolesław Wieniawa-Długoszowski, a Polish officer.
 At considerable personal risk to herself she was able to persuade the Cheka to release him from Taganka Prison in Moscow to house arrest at her house.
 They both escaped to Poland, and he became her second husband.
 They were married in a Protestant ceremony on 2 October 1919.
 On the marriage register she used the details, including the name 'Lalande' from the false French passport.
-They had one daughter, Zuzanna, later Susanna Vernon (11 August 1920 – 3 August 2011).
-Susanna was the goddaughter of Józef Piłsudski, the main leader of Poland between the wars, who was a friend of her father.
-In the summer the family lived in the manor house of Bobowa.
+They had one daughter, Zuzanna, later Susanna Vernon (11 August 1920 – 3 August 2011), goddaughter of Józef Piłsudski, the main leader of Poland between the wars, who was a friend of her father.
+During summers, the family lived in the manor house of Bobowa.
 They famously had good, if distant, relations with the Hasidic Jews of Bobowa (Bobov) and the Bobov Rebbe Ben Zion Halberstam.
 The rest of the year they lived in their official residence; a hunting lodge in Łazienki Park in the center of Warsaw.

-When in 1938 General Bolesław Wieniawa-Długoszowski was sent to Rome as Polish ambassador to the government of Benito Mussolini, Bronisława accompanied him.
+When, in 1938, General Bolesław Wieniawa-Długoszowski was sent to Rome as Polish ambassador to the government of Benito Mussolini, Bronisława accompanied him.
 When Italy joined the war with the other Axis powers in 1940 they fled together to New York.
 In 1942 he committed suicide.
 She and her daughter were looked after for some weeks by Arthur Szyk, the famous cartoonist and anti-Nazi activist.
 Tatiana Yacovleff du Plessix Liberman was another friend who, with her husband, Alexander Liberman, helped Zuzanna find work at Vogue magazine and, later, at the United Nations, where she became one of the first simultaneous interpreters.

 Bronisława returned to Europe after the war and died in Paris in August 1953 of the complications of a gall bladder operation.
 She is buried in the Montparnasse Cemetery, giving as her maiden name her assumed name "Jeanne-Liliane Lalande", in the Laurent family tomb.
 As explained in the Russian film mentioned above, after half a century without contact, twenty years after Bronisława's death, the Russian and French descendants of Salomon Kliatchkin were re-united.